apache/seatunnel-website/blog/2026-07-25-seatunnel-zero-loss-zero-duplication-data-consistency.md

 Through this approach, SeaTunnel achieves:

-- Maximum parallelism for data reading
-- Position recording for each shard
+- Parallel processing of independent splits
-- Precise recovery of failed tasks
+- Checkpoint tracking of pending split state
+- Replay of an unfinished split from its split boundary after recovery

+This is not row-level breakpoint resume.
+If replay could reach the target twice, use target primary/unique keys with idempotent upsert or enable a supported exactly-once sink.

 ## IV.
 Write Consistency: How to Ensure Target Data Accuracy

-In the data writing phase, SeaTunnel provides multiple guarantee mechanisms to ensure consistency and completeness of target MySQL data.
+In the data writing phase, SeaTunnel provides configurable mechanisms for controlling replay and transaction behavior at the target MySQL database.

 ### Idempotent Writing: Ensuring No Data Duplication